gloreea/project-4/README.md

 - Advanced Recommendation System: Enhance the festival recommendation feature by incorporating user feedback and preferences.

 User Stories and User Flow
+MVP User Stories:

+- As a new user, I want to create an account with my email and password so that I can access the Vibefest platform.
-As a festival enthusiast, I want to create an account and log in to access personalized recommendations and connect with other festival goers.
+- As a registered user, I want to log in to my account to securely access my profile and personalized recommendations.
-As a user, I want to explore upcoming festivals, view festival details, and bookmark my favorite events for future reference.
+- As a logged-in user, I want to view a list of upcoming festivals, including their dates and locations, so that I can explore the festival options.
+- As a festival enthusiast, I want to see detailed information about a specific festival, including the lineup and venue details.
+- As a user, I want to post my thoughts and experiences about a festival, so that I can share them with other users.
+- As a user, I want to be able to like and comment on posts made by other users, to engage in discussions and show my appreciation.
+- As a user, I want to have the ability to edit or delete my own posts if I need to make any changes.
+- As a user, I want to have a visually appealing and user-friendly interface for easy navigation and interaction.
-As a user, I want to receive personalized festival recommendations based on my music preferences, location, and previous festival attendance.
+- As a user, I want to receive personalized festival recommendations based on my preferences and interests to discover new festivals.
+- As a user, I want to be able to update my profile information, such as my display name and profile picture, to personalize my experience on Vibefest.

+Stretch Goal User Stories:

+- As a user, I want to be able to see festivals happening near my current location, so that I can find local events easily.
+- As a user, I want to be able to share my festival experiences, photos, and recommendations with my social networks, to engage with my friends.
+- As a user, I want to have the ability to create and share my own festival events, to contribute to the festival community.
+- As a user, I want to have an advanced search functionality to find festivals based on specific criteria, such as genre, location, or date.
+- As a user, I want to receive push notifications for important updates, new festival announcements, or messages from other users.
-As a user, I want to chat and connect with other festival goers, exchange recommendations, and plan meetups during festivals.
+- As a user, I want to have the ability to connect and communicate with other festival-goers through private messages or group chats.
-As a user, I want to update my profile information, manage my preferences, and customize my festival experience.
+- As a user, I want the festival recommendation system to improve over time based on my feedback and preferences.

 Schedule
 Day 1: Learning and Set Up
-    -Learn the basics of React Native (tutorials, documentation, online resources).
-    -Set up your development environment (install necessary tools and dependencies).
+    - Set up development environment (install necessary tools and dependencies).
-    -Create a new React Native project for your app.
+    - Create a new MERN project for app.
-    -Familiarize yourself with the project structure and essential concepts.
+    - Git familiarized with the project structure and essential concepts.

 Day 2: User Authentication and Profile
-    -Implement user registration and login functionality.
+    - Implement user registration and login functionality.
-    -Create user profiles with basic information (name, profile picture).
+    - Create user profiles with basic information (name, profile picture).
-    -Allow users to edit and update their profile information.
+    - Allow users to edit and update their profile information.

 Day 3: Festival Listings and Recommendations
-    -Integrate an API (such as Songkick or Ticketmaster) to fetch festival event data.
+    - Integrate an API (such as Songkick or Ticketmaster) to fetch festival event data.
-    -Display a list of upcoming festivals with relevant details (date, location, lineup).
+    - Display a list of upcoming festivals with relevant details (date, location, lineup).
     -Implement a recommendation system using the ChatGPT API to suggest festivals based on user preferences (music genre, location, past interests).

-Day 4: Social Features
+Day 4: Social Features and Tailwind CSS

-    -Implement a feed or timeline where users can post and share content related to festivals.
+    - Implement a feed or timeline where users can post and share content related to festivals.
-    -Enable users to like, comment on, and share posts from other users.
+    - Enable users to like, comment on, and share posts from other users.
-    -Implement basic CRUD (Create, Read, Update, Delete) functionality for posts.
+    - Implement basic CRUD (Create, Read, Update, Delete) functionality for posts.
+    - Learn Tailwind CSS (tutorials, documentation, online resources) to understand its principles and usage.

-Day 5: User Interactions
+Day 5: User Interactions and Tailwind CSS Integration

-    -Allow users to follow or connect with other festival-goers.
+    - Allow users to follow or connect with other festival-goers.
-    -Implement a messaging system or chat feature for direct communication between users.
+    - Implement a messaging system or chat feature for direct communication between users.
-    -Enable users to discover and join groups or communities centered around specific festivals or interests.
+    - Enable users to discover and join groups or communities centered around specific festivals or interests.
+    - Incorporate Tailwind CSS into your project, applying its utility classes to enhance the visuals and responsiveness.

 Day 6: Cleaning and Testing
     -Refine the user interface and improve the app's visual appeal.